RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/8-Element picker features/8-Element picker features.md

 a. **All** - This category does not change between Controls Tab and Connections Tab.
 It displays the list of all the controls and templates available across both the tabs.

-b. ***List title*** - You can then see all the list titles for which the connection has been successfully established with the document.
+b. ***List title*** - You can then see all the list titles for which the connection has been successfully established with the document, or the connection name if it has been chosen.

 For example - Contacts and Lead Contacts are the two tables for which connection has been established with the document.
 They are visible in the above image.